-The U.S. Department of Energy (DOE) is working with its partners in the public and private sectors to research, develop, and deploy technologies that enhance the performance of electric-drive vehicles.
+The U.S. Department of Energy (DOE) is working with its partners in the public and private sectors to research, develop, demonstrate, and deploy technologies that enhance the performance of electric-drive vehicles.

 Environmental and Market Analysis

 Electric vehicles and hybrid electric vehicles offer reduced operating costs, fuel savings, and environmental benefits.
 For example, the National Renewable Energy Laboratory and Idaho National Laboratory report, Levelized Cost of Charging Electric Vehicles in the United States, finds that driving an EV instead of a comparable conventional vehicle, can save a driver as much as $14,500 on fuel costs over 15 years.
 Additionally, Argonne National Laboratory’s (ANL) Autonomie model demonstrates that an all-electric vehicle is more than three times more efficient than its conventional counterpart.
 In Assessment of Light-Duty Plug-In Electric Vehicles in the United States, 2010-2019, ANL estimates the electricity generation for the operation of an all-electric vehicle produces 53% less emissions than the tailpipe emissions from the operation of a gasoline vehicle.

 Additionally, ANL’s An Extensive Study on Sizing, Energy Consumption, and Cost of Advanced Vehicle Technologies report demonstrates significant improvements in fuel economy over time.
-By 2045, HEVs can achieve a 43% to 81% improvement in fuel economy and PHEVs can achieve 73% to 96% improvement in fuel economy.
-In its National Economic Value Assessment of Plug-In Electric Vehicles, NREL uses a scenario approach to estimate costs and benefits of increased plug-in electric vehicle (PEV) market growth across the United States.
-Under various PEV adoption scenarios, NREL estimates a 22% to 36% decrease in greenhouse gas emission reductions.
+By 2045, HEVs can achieve a 43% to 81% improvement in fuel economy and PHEVs can achieve a 73% to 96% improvement in fuel economy.
+In its National Economic Value Assessment of Plug-In Electric Vehicles, NREL uses a scenario approach to estimate costs and benefits of increased EV market growth across the United States.
+Under various EV adoption scenarios, NREL estimates a 22% to 36% decrease in greenhouse gas emission reductions.

-Further, the widespread adoption of PEVs will require a robust network of charging stations, from home-based Level 1 to extreme fast charging.
+Further, the widespread adoption of EVs will require a robust network of charging stations, from home-based AC charging to DC powered extreme fast charging.
 Researchers are examining opportunities and impacts associated with a full range of charging technologies.